diop/Toshitext/README.md

 ## Firebolt
-This web app powers the Firebolt Bitcoin Lightning Dapp.
+This web API powers the Firebolt crypto service.